Ang Larawan: Music

-The libretto used in the film was by deceased National Artist for Theater and Literature Rolando Tinio while the ABS-CBN Philharmonic Orchestra will render composer Ryan Cayabyab's music which was used for the film.
+The libretto used in the film was by deceased National Artist for Theater and Literature Rolando Tinio while the ABS-CBN Philharmonic Orchestra rendered National Artist for Music Ryan Cayabyab's music which was used for the film.
 Cayabyab is the musical director.
 Nick Joaquin has described Tinio's libretto style as "Tinio’s Manila Tagalog".

 One of Arcenas' key direction of the film is to treat the film's songs as dialogue remarking that the songs are "not set pieces" and "they have to blend with the text".
 Many rehearsals were done were the acting members of the cast had to practice delivering both speaking lines and singing songs.
 The production team decided to make the Ang Larawan as a musical film instead of a traditional play so it would be more acceptable to a younger audience and a musical setup would allow for "funny and light moments".
 All song performances in the film were prerecorded except for a single solo performance by Joanna Ampil as her character, Candida in "Act One".

 Release

-Theatrical runAng Larawan was first released in Japan in 2017 as part of the 30th Tokyo International Film Festival (TIFF) under the title, The Portrait (ある肖像画, Aru Shōzō-ga).
+Ang Larawan was first released in Japan in 2017 as part of the 30th Tokyo International Film Festival (TIFF) under the title, The Portrait (ある肖像画, Aru Shōzō-ga).
 The film's TIFF release was in Filipino and Part Color and had a duration of 120 minutes.
 The film was screened from October 30–31, 2017 at the TOHO Cinemas in Roponggi Hills.
 It was one of the ten nominated films which vied for the Asian Future Film award.

 The film had its Philippine theatrical release as one of the eight entries of the 2017 Metro Manila Film Festival which began on December 25, 2017.
 Ang Larawan was announced as an entry to the film festival in November 2017 with three other films.
 According to the MMFF organizers, after the producers learned about the first day sales, they decided to come up with an agreement with select mall owners to pull out Ang Larawan from select cinemas the producers deemed that have a limited market.
 They agreed to bring back the film in those selected cinemas on January 1, 2018.